tvdboom/ATOM/docs_sources/user_guide/training.md

 !!! tip
-    Use the [plot_evals](../../API/plots/plot_evals) method to plot the in-training evaluation on the train and test set.
+    Use the [plot_evals](../../API/plots/plot_evals) method to plot the in-training validation on the train and test set.

 <br>